-For airport projects, one unique complexity is the need to maintain compliance with the FAA Grant Assurances and the related FAA regulatory requirements.
-Not only are the Grant Assurances not drafted with any sensitivity to P3 imperatives but the FAA's general unfamiliarity with many P3 approaches means that navigating these requirements requires awareness, creativity and time.
-It is their unfamiliarity with the unique FAA regulatory structure that makes some European investors uncomfortable with the U.S. market.
+For airport projects, one unique complexity is the need to maintain compliance with the grant assurances and the related FAA regulatory requirements.
+Not only are the grant assurances not drafted with any sensitivity to P3 imperatives but the FAA's general unfamiliarity with many P3 approaches means that navigating these requirements requires awareness, creativity and time.